 Each Participant agrees to voluntarily collaborate with all Committee Members, at the direction of and under the supervision of FEMA, to maximize the effectiveness of the manufacture and distribution of Critical Healthcare Resources nationwide to respond to a pandemic by establishing unity of effort between the Participants and the Federal Government for integrated coordination, planning, information sharing with FEMA, allocation and distribution of Critical Healthcare Resources.
 These efforts aim to promote efficiency and timeliness to mitigate shortages of Critical Healthcare Resources to respond to a Pandemic and to meet the overall demands of the healthcare and other selected critical infrastructure sectors, as determined by the Committee, along with those demands necessary to continue all-level-of-government mission essential functions.
 The Committee will attempt to fulfill this direction through engaging in the activities listed in this section, and as necessary, creating and executing one or more Plans of Action to carry out this Agreement.

 As the sponsoring agency, FEMA will maintain oversight over Committee activities and retain decision-making authority over actions taken pursuant to this Agreement or subsequent plans of action to ensure such actions are necessary to address a direct threat to the national defense.
-The Department of Justice (DOJ) and the Chairman of the FTC will monitor activities of the Committee to ensure the Committee executes its responsibilities in a manner consistent with this Agreement having the least anticompetitive effects possible.
+The Department of Justice (DOJ) and the Chairman of the FTC will monitor activities of the Committee to ensure the Committee executes its responsibilities in a manner consistent with this Agreement having the least anticompetitive effects practical.

 9